mlinh227/mlinh227/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on some python project
+- 🌱 I’m currently learning ...
+- 💬 Ask me about best Viet places to visit in Richmond
+- ⚡ Fun fact: I can eat 20 banh mis at once

 <!--
 **mlinh227/mlinh227** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.